silagokth/il2234-lab-demo/README.md

 Does the schematic match our expected design?

 ### Loading the design in the FPGA
-To load the design into the FPGA we first need to run the Implementation.
+To load the design into the FPGA, we first need to run the Implementation.
 This will map each gate on our synthesized schematic to a specific logic element of the FPGA and connect everything together using the routing resources.

-After implementation proces finishes, we have to generate the *bitstream*.
-This contains the information that will be sent to the FPGA which contains all the connections and settings that need to be made inside the FPGA to correctly implement our design.
+After the implementation process finishes, we have to generate the *bitstream*.
+This contains the information that will be sent to the FPGA, which contains all the connections and settings that need to be made inside the FPGA to correctly implement our design.

 After the bitstream has been generated we can connect to the FPGA and program it..
 Under PROGRAM AND DEBUG, click *Open Target*.
 This should connect to the FPGA.
-If this does not happen make sure the FPGA is turned on, and check if your [drivers are installed correctly](https://docs.amd.com/r/en-US/ug973-vivado-release-notes-install-license/Install-Cable-Drivers)
+If this does not happen, make sure the FPGA is turned on, and check if your [drivers are installed correctly](https://docs.amd.com/r/en-US/ug973-vivado-release-notes-install-license/Install-Cable-Drivers)
 ![img](img/open_target.png)
 After the hardware is detected, you can click Program Device and upload the bitstream.

 Now your FPGA should have implemented the design that we implemented in RTL.
-Try if the switch makes the LED turn on.
+Try if the switch turns the LED on.

 ## LED blinking
 Another typical starter example is to make an LED blink.
 If you have worked with microcontrollers before (for example arduino) you might think that this is something very easy to do, turn the led on, wait, turn it off, wait, repeat.
 However an FPGA is not a processor that executes instructions, and thus if we want to make the blink the LED, we have to generate a signal that "blinks" (switches) at the desired frequency.